2010 (P) American Eagle Five Dollar Gold

 Description

 The 2010 (P) American Eagle Five Dollar Gold is a Gold Eagle produced at the Philadelphia Mint as part of the American Eagle Five Dollar Gold 1986 to Date series.
-The U.S. Mint produced 435,000 examples.
-The obverse features Liberty striding forward holding a torch and olive branch, with rays of sunlight behind her — widely considered the most beautiful U.S. coin design — adapted from the Saint-Gaudens Double Eagle, while the reverse displays a family of eagles — an adult and two juveniles — in a nest, designed by Miley Busiek (1986-2020) or an eagle portrait by Jennie Norris, the redesigned reverse introduced in 2021 (2021+).
-Designed by Augustus Saint Gaudens/Miley Busiek.
+The U.S. Mint produced 435,000 examples, making this the higher-mintage of the two mint variants, representing 89% of production.
+The obverse features Liberty striding forward holding a torch and olive branch, with rays of sunlight behind her — widely considered the most beautiful U.S. coin design — adapted from the Saint-Gaudens Double Eagle and the reverse displays a family of eagles — an adult and two juveniles — in a nest, designed by Miley Busiek (1986-2020) or an eagle portrait by Jennie Norris, the redesigned reverse introduced in 2021 (2021+).
+A modern issue from an era of rotating coin designs, collector-focused programs, and renewed interest in numismatic artistry.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value is approximately $5.1K.
 Struck in 91.67% gold, 3% silver, 5.33% copper, weighing 3.39 grams, 16.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #415536.
-The tenth-ounce American Gold Eagle is the smallest and most affordable entry point into the Gold Eagle program.
-Annual proof editions and the accessibility of the small gold denomination make this a popular collector and investor coin.

 External References